DevExpress-Examples/maui-data-grid/Readme.md

 ![MAUI Data Grid](./img/devexpress-maui-data-grid.png)

+## How to Reproduce This Application

-The following step-by-step instructions describe how to create the same application.
+The following step-by-step tutorial details how to reproduce this application.

-## Create a New MAUI Application and Add a Data Grid
+### Create a New MAUI Application and Add a Data Grid

 Create a new .NET MAUI solution in Visual Studio 22 Preview.
 Refer to the following Microsoft documentation for more information on how to get started with .NET MAUI: [.NET Multi-platform App UI](https://docs.microsoft.com/en-gb/dotnet/maui/).